CalculatedContent/WeightWatcher/README.md

 </summary>

-[Our HTSR theory](https://jmlr.org/papers/volume22/20-410/20-410.pdf) says that well trained, well correlated layers should be signficantly different from the MP (Marchenko-Pastur) random bulk, and specifically to be heavy tailed.
+[Our HTSR theory](https://jmlr.org/papers/volume22/20-410/20-410.pdf) says that well trained, well correlated layers should be significantly different from the MP (Marchenko-Pastur) random bulk, and specifically to be heavy tailed.
 There are different layer metrics in WeightWatcher for this, including:

 - `rand_distance` : the  distance in distribution from the randomized layer
 - `alpha` : the slope of the tail of the ESD, on a log-log scale